mesosphere/dcos-commons/docs/pages/developer-guide.md

 * `SCHEDULER_API_HOSTNAME=api.folderservicename.marathon.l4lb.thisdcos.directory`

-The hostname where the Scheduler may be reached.
+The hostname where the Scheduler can be reached.
 Useful when tasks need to make API calls to a custom endpoint that's being run by the Scheduler.

 #### Specifying Values